Petrifaction

 In geology, petrifaction or petrification (from Ancient Greek πέτρα 'rock, stone') is the process by which organic material becomes a fossil through the replacement of the original material and the filling of the original pore spaces with minerals.
 Petrified wood typifies this process, but all organisms, from bacteria to vertebrates, can become petrified (although harder, more durable matter such as bone, beaks, and shells survive the process better than softer remains such as muscle tissue, feathers, or skin).
-Petrifaction takes place through a combination of two similar processes: permineralization and replacement.
+Petrification takes place through a combination of two similar processes: permineralization and replacement.
 These processes create replicas of the original specimen that are similar down to the microscopic level.

 Processes

 Permineralization

 One of the processes involved in petrifaction is permineralization.
 The fossils created through this process tend to contain a large amount of the original material of the specimen.
 This process occurs when groundwater containing dissolved minerals (most commonly quartz, calcite, apatite (calcium phosphate), siderite (iron carbonate), and pyrite), fills pore spaces and cavities of specimens, particularly bone, shell or wood.
 The pores of the organisms' tissues are filled when these minerals precipitate out of the water.
 Two common types of permineralization are silicification and pyritization.